lewagon/html-css-challenges/README.md

 ### `01-profile-content`

-A simple challenge to manipulate basic HTML tags and create a first profile page with headers/texts/images/tables.
+A simple challenge to manipulate basic HTML tags and create a profile page with headers/texts/images/tables.

 ### `02-fonts-colors`

-Add a simple stylesheets to design the fonts and colors of your profile page.
+Add simple CSS rules to design fonts and colors of your profile page.

 ### `03-box-model`